 What Are Some Low-Cost High-Impact Gifts We Can Give Our Donors?

-by Barbara Barron | Posted on November 8th, 2017
+by Barbara Barron | Posted on November 8th, 2017 | Revised on October 9th, 2024

 Let’s talk about healthy relationships.

 What are some of the qualities of a really healthy relationship?
 Think about the ones who enjoy with great friends, family members (well, some family members!), and maybe your colleagues or neighbors.
 What distinguishes them?
 It’s likely they feel safe and mutual.
 There is a commonality, respect, and fun.
 Probably loyalty, support, and, for some, love.
-Doesn’t happen overnight, generally, Instead, it takes time and commitment, right?
+Doesn’t happen overnight, generally.
+Instead, it takes time and commitment, right?

 • Irregular, small gestures